santiagocodes/resources/README.md

 - [grabient.com](https://www.grabient.com/) has gradient code you can copy and even alter it before doing so.
 - [convertingcolors.com](https://convertingcolors.com/) converts colors and gives you details on them.
 - [scrollmagic.io](https://scrollmagic.io/examples/expert/bezier_path_animation.html) for bezier (scroll) path animation.
+- [Eye Dropper](https://chrome.google.com/webstore/detail/eye-dropper/hmdcmlfkchdmnmnmheododdhjedfccka) is a chrome extension which allows you to pick colors from web pages, color picker and your personal color history.

 - [Pixabay](https://pixabay.com/) has free images and royalty free stock.
+- [Pexels](https://www.pexels.com/) has free stock photos & videos shared by talented creators.
-- [PostImages](https://postimages.org/) generates permanent links that can be used anywhere.
+- [PostImages](https://postimages.org/) generates permanent image links that can be used anywhere.

 ### Libraries and frameworks